3 Days in London: The Ultimate London Itinerary for First-Timers

 Spend hours exploring famous museums…

 London has no shortage of incredible museums and you could spend weeks, maybe even months exploring them all.
-From the historical and iconic National Gallery and British Museum, to lesser known niche museums such as the Museum of Brands and the Cartoon Museum, there is something to interest you endlessly and pack out any London itinerary.
+From the historical and iconic National Gallery and British Museum to lesser-known niche museums such as the Museum of Brands and the Cartoon Museum, there is something to interest you endlessly and pack out any London itinerary.

 The London Pass has some great options for entrance to museums and monuments that you may not necessarily always be able to access as easily.
 You can book skip-the-line passes and tours that require a little more planning.